abearly/ScientiaMobileAngular/Exercise3/readme.md

   - The password value does not match the confirm password value
   - The password value is less than 6 characters long
 - When a user presses "Remove" for a user, the user no longer appears under "Users"
+- When a user presses "Remove" for a user, any orders for that user no longer appear under "Current Orders"

 **Login**